 The ECG in acute coronary syndromes and chest pain patients

-Performing ECG during ongoing chest pain
+Importance of performing ECG during ongoing chest pain

 It is of paramount importance to record the ECG during ongoing chest pain, if the opportunity is given.
 An ECG which do not display ischemic ST-T changes when recording during chest pain is not consistent with myocardial ischemia.
 In other words, chest pain caused by ischemia will always result in ischemic ST-T changes.
 This is acknowledged in the latest recommendation issued by the International Society for Holter and Non-Invasive Electrocardiology, where it is stated that it is extremely uncommon to have a non-ischemic ECG (absence of ST-T changes) during chest pain caused by myocardial ischemia.
 This is corroborated by many hundreds of thousands of exercise stress tests, where ECG changes always precede symptoms of ischemia.
 It follows that if the ECG, recorded during chest discomfort, does not display ischemia, the chest discomfort is not caused by myocardial ischemia.

-Comparison with previous ECG
+Comparison with previous ECG recordings

 The ECG must be compared to previous ECG recordings, if such are available.
 ST-T changes are extremely common in the population.
 For example, almost 80% of men display ST segment elevations which are not caused by ischemia, and a significant proportion have ST-T changes caused by other pathological conditions (such as bundle branch blocks).
 Comparing the ECG recordings may reveal if the ST-T segments differs; any difference may be suggestive of myocardial ischemia.